fantasyroot/nali-cli/README.md

 yarn global add nali-ip-cli
 # npm install nali-ip-cli -g

-# Optional: Add following lines to ~/.zshrc if you want alias built-in commands
+## Optional: Add following lines to ~/.zshrc if you want alias built-in commands.
+Use raw ping by this way: \ping 223.5.5.5
 # if (( $+commands[nali] )); then
 #   alias ping="nali-ping"
 #   alias dig="nali-dig"